Robert Louis Stevenson

 Do people still grow up reading Robert Louis Stevenson?
 His adventures were staples of my own youth because my parents had some of his old books around the house, but I recall even then that my reading friends were into more current books in which long-past British and Scottish customs and expressions did not have to be puzzled out.
-Now in the era of Harry Potter, I suspect the exploits of tykes from centuries ago are not exactly engrossing for adolescents.
+Now in the era of Harry Potter, I suspect the exploits of lads from centuries ago are not exactly engrossing for adolescents.

 Of all Stevenson's once immensely popular novels, only Strange Case of Dr Jekyll and Mr Hyde seems poised to remain a classic for eternity, mainly as a horror story.
-To a lesser degree his Treasure Island still lives as the archetypal pirate story, helped by repeated movie treatments.
+To a lesser degree his Treasure Island lives on as the archetypal pirate story, helped by repeated movie treatments.

 Too bad really, because Stevenson wrote some wonderful stuff.
 Not only have previous generations of young and old thrilled to his tales, but he laid down many of the structures that have gone into making great popular fiction ever since.
 Many of today's "modern classics" are based on elements first popularized by Robert Louis Stevenson.
 He had an incredibly diverse, prolific and innovative output for a writer who died so young.